Gargantua and Pantagruel pentalogy classic Renaissance novels

 The five books of Gargantua and Pantagruel are renowned in world of literature and especially the first two books, Pantagruel (c.
 1532) and Gargantua (1534), have earned status as classics.

 The books revolve around the giant Gargantua1 and his son Pantagruel, two illustrious figures created by the French author François Rabelais (1494-1553).
 Rabelais shocked his contemporary readers with the heretical content.
-The popularity of these books became immense, and the reason behind was the outrageous jokes about drinking, sexuality and the large amount of gross humor.
-Furthermore, the books contains a freshness and vitality that have conserved them in time.
+The popularity of these books became immense, and the reason behind it was the outrageous jokes about drinking, sexuality and a large amount of gross humor.

 the pentalogy has remained famous and, as already mentioned, Pantagruel and Gargantua in particular.
 Contemporary readers are still taking the pleasure of Rabelais’ novels, for the matchlessness Pantagruel and Panurge characters and the supreme use of the parody.